 Action Description Fortnightly Survey of areas hydro-seeded Monitoring will occur on the same day each fortnight and at a similar time of day.
 A portable 30 cm x 30 cm square transect will be used for rapid assessment of groundcover.
 Photographic evidence of each transect will be taken at each site and saved in an accessible folder.
 A representative photo will be used and inserted to the monitoring sheet.
-A data recording sheet has been included in Appendix A. This can be performed by the SEA Annual Survey Permanent 5 m x 1 m monitoring plots will be established throughout the PV array area post construction.
-At each monitoring location there will be two plots within each placed in the following areas. o In permanent shade, directly beneath panels.
+A data recording sheet has been included in Appendix A. This can be performed by the Solar Farm Contractor SEA Annual Survey Permanent 5 m x 1 m monitoring plots will be established throughout the PV array area post construction.
+At each monitoring location there will be two plots within each placed in the following areas.
+In permanent shade, directly beneath panels.

-Action Description Between panels that will receive the most sun. • Each plot will consist of a series of three 1 m x1 m quadrates each spaced one metre apart.
+Action Description o Between panels that will receive the most sun.
+Each plot will consist of a series of three 1 m x1 m quadrates each spaced one metre apart.
 The top left-hand corner and the top right hand corner of the plot under the arrays will be permanently marked with a steel stake or similar.
 These will serve as reference points for placing quadrats.
 From these points, tape measures could be used to place each quadrate.
 It is not recommended that the plot in the int-row spaces be permanently marked as it is likely to be subject to occasional vehicular traffic.
 The distance from the plot under the array to that in the inter row space will be depended on the final construction layout and will be recorded during the monitoring.
 The arrangement at each monitoring location is illustrated below.
-Permanent marker 1m x 1m Quadrats 4 5 6 Panel Array It is suggested that monitoring plots be established at a minimum 10 locations across the array area.
+Permanent marker 1m x 1m Quadrats Panel Array It is suggested that monitoring plots be established at a minimum 10 locations across the array area.
 For each quadrat at a monitoring location the following will be recorded: Total alive and dead leaf litter vegetative cover using percentage covering 5% intervals.
 Total cover of bare ground using percentage cover estimates in 5% intervals.
 Dominant five species in each quadrant (or less if fewer species are present) and their percentage contribution to the living plant covering each quadrat.
 Total biomass using the rising plate method.
 Measurements will be taken at the centre of each quadrat.
+A digital photographic image.
 Data recorded from each of the quadrats will be averaged to provide a single value for each plot.
-Only one physical quadrat should be required which can be moved to the correct location in each plot using the reference points back to the inter-row plot will also be recorded on the data sheets to allow for accurate replication. priority weeds will also be recorded across the broader site.
+Only one physical quadrat should be required which can be moved to the correct location in each plot using the refence points and a tape measure.
+The actual distance from the reference points back to the inter-row plot will also be recorded on the data sheets to allow for accurate replication.
+In addition to the plot data recorded above, incidental records of any priority weeds will also be recorded across the broader site.
 Refer to Estimating Groundcover (DPI, 2005) for visualising groundcover percentages.
 This will be performed by the proponent's appointed agronomist.